Columvi

 Overview

-Columvi is a cancer medicine used to treat adults with a blood cancer called diffuse large B-cell lymphoma (DLBCL) whose cancer has returned (relapsed) or stopped responding (refractory) after at least two previous treatments.
+Columvi is a cancer medicine used to treat adults with diffuse large B-cell lymphoma (DLBCL), a cancer affecting B cells (a type of white blood cell).
+Columvi is used in patients whose cancer has returned (relapsed) or stopped responding (refractory) after at least two previous treatments.

 Columvi contains the active substance glofitamab.

-Columvi is given as an infusion (drip) into a vein lasting 4 hours for the first two cycles and 2 hours for subsequent infusions, depending on the side effects.
+Columvi is given as an infusion (drip) into a vein.
+For the first 2 cycles, the infusion lasts 4 hours, and for subsequent infusions, it may be reduced to 2 hours, if the patient does not develop side effects.
 The infusion is given twice during the first cycle and once during the following ones.
 Each cycle lasts 21 days and the medicine is given for up to 12 cycles or until the disease gets worse or side effects become unacceptable.

 Any infection should be treated and resolved before starting treatment with Columvi.